AbdulRazzak6478/mysql-db-commands/Github/README.md

     git add .                                // for all files to stage area git rm --cached <fileName>              // to unstaged the file ( for new added file , not for committed file)
 ```

+Repository Area :
+- This area actually contains the details of all you previous registered version, and the files in this area.
+- git already manages them and knows their version history.
+- `commit ` : It is a particular version of the project, it captured a snapshot of the project's staged changes and creates a version out of it.